panosnaz/HubSpoke-Terraform-Network-Infra/README.md

 ## Overview

-The resources defined in this module provision the core networking components required for the GWC environment.
+The resources defined in the network folders provision the core networking components required for the GWC / SDC environments.
 This includes:

 - Resource Groups for the Networks (VNets)